Employment

 Interested applicants should submit a resume and cover letter to jobs@onealschool.org.
 All employees of The O’Neal School must clear a background check and must have legal authorization to work in the United States.

-The O’Neal School seeks a Part-Time Tennis Coach.
+The O’Neal School seeks a Part-Time Volleyball Coach for the Fall 2025 season, from approximately early August through early November.
 The major responsibilities of this position include but are not limited to:

-• Develop student athletes, including skills, conditioning, knowledge of tennis, teamwork, and good sportsmanship.
+• Develop student athletes, including skills, conditioning, knowledge of volleyball, teamwork, and good sportsmanship.

-• Create and execute strategies during tennis matches.
+• Create and execute strategies during volleyball matches.

 • Collaborate with the School’s athletics department and uphold The O’Neal School’s mission and vision.